commerce-codeitforward/Components-For-Salesforce-Commerce-Cloud/checkout/genericCheckoutField/README.md

 # Generic Sheckout Field - B2B / D2C Commerce for LWR
-This component was designe to allow a User to add a single field on either the WebCart or CartDeliveryGroup objects  to the Commerce LWR Place Order process.
+This component was designed to allow a User to add a single field from either the WebCart or CartDeliveryGroup objects to the Commerce LWR Place Order process.

 Install instructions:
 1. Deploy the code.